 HUD Section 3

-Section 3 of the Housing and Urban Development Act of 1968, as amended by the Housing and Community Development Act of 1992, requires that recipients of financial assistance provided by the U.S. Department of Housing & Urban Development (HUD), including developers, owners, contractors, and their subcontractors provide, to the greatest extent feasible, training and employment opportunities for low-income area residents and contract opportunities for the performance of work by local businesses owned by and/or employing low-income residents.
+Section 3 of the Housing and Urban Development Act of 1968, as amended by the Housing and Community Development Act of 1992, requires that recipients of financial assistance provided by the U.S. Department of Housing & Urban Development (HUD), including subrecipients, contractors, and their subcontractors, provide, to the greatest extent feasible, training and employment opportunities for low-income area residents and contract opportunities for the performance of work by local businesses owned by and/or employing low-income residents.

-Sponsors, contractors, and subcontractors must document labor hours performed by employees on Section 3 qualifying projects and indicate the number of labor hours performed by Section 3 workers.
+Subrecipients, contractors, and subcontractors must document all labor hours performed by employees on Section 3 qualifying projects and indicate the number of labor hours performed by Section 3 and Targeted Section 3 workers.

-Section 3 workers include any worker who currently fits, or when hired within the past five years fit, at least one of the following categories:
+A Section 3 Worker is any worker who currently fits, or when hired within the past five years fit, at least one of the following categories:

 • The worker’s income for the previous or annualized calendar year is below 80% of the area median income for a household of one;